orlandophillipss/orlandophillipss/README.md

 ## About

-I enjoy building software at different levels of the stack, from low-level programs in C, C++, C# and Rust to backend services in Go and Node.js and full-stack applications with React and Next.js.
+I enjoy building software across different parts of the stack, from systems-oriented projects in C++, C# and Rust to backend services in Go and Node.js and full-stack applications with React and Next.js.

 I'm particularly interested in understanding how software works beneath the abstractions, including networking, HTTP servers, performance, memory, APIs and game systems.